AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-05-07-caesar-cipher.md

 ---
-title: Implementing a Caesar Cipher
+title: Implementing the Caesar Cipher
 description: The Caesar cipher is named after Roman emperor Julius Caesar, who used the technique to encrypt his military and political communication.
 Learn how to implement both a simple and keyed Caesar cipher in code.
 keywords: [caesar cipher, keyed caesar cipher]
 categories: [javascript, cryptography, math, security]